kamilburda/batcher/README.md

 ## Support

 You can report issues, ask questions or request new features on the [GitHub Issues page](https://github.com/kamilburda/batcher/issues).

-Before submitting a bug report, please check the [GitHub Issues page](https://github.com/kamilburda/batcher/issues) for current issues.
+Please check the current issues there before submitting a report.

 ## License